KarimSamirLotfy/Controllable-WcDT/notes.md

 # This repo does not save trained models. aka we must do so.
 Very weird

 # TODO
-[] Must train quicker. it is too slow. not using GPU enough.
+[x] Must train quicker. it is too slow. not using GPU enough.
 I think it is not even using batching process.
-[] this repo also can save gifs. which could be more usefull [] has show results that creates gifs. use it to create some gifs for visualisations [] add tensorboard
+[x] this repo also can save gifs. which could be more usefull [x] has show results that creates gifs. use it to create some gifs for visualisations [x] add tensorboard
-[] results
+[x] results

+[] Analyse decisions made by team
+[] look at how to actually add query centric
+[] Think about how will we do conditinoing/ samplgin control.

+# SHOW the results of the teacher forcing

+[] Do with full data
+[ ] get the eval code.
+[] decidec on to keep the arch or not.
+# also ask for more space.
+Run ID: